 Condition of cycle paths

-The bike paths run through the river valleys of the Inn and the Adige.
-In the direction of Reschenpass, which connects the two valleys, there is a bus transfer from Landeck to Nauders.
-Approximately 70 meters of altitude remain to the Reschenpass, then there are to Bolzano more than 1,200 vertical meters in front of you.
-Nevertheless, you have to manage here and there small intermediate climbs to keep the route guidance largely traffic-free.
+The cycle paths run in the river valleys of the Inn and Adige.
+In the direction of the Reschen Pass, which connects the two valleys, there is a bus transfer from Landeck to Nauders.
+Approximately 70 vertical meters remain to the Reschenpass, then there are more than 1,200 vertical meters of descent ahead of you to Bozen.
+Nevertheless, you have to cope with small intermediate climbs here and there in order to keep the route as traffic-free as possible.
 The route has its own signage.

 Available rental bikes

 For this trip you can choose between 7-speed unisex touring bikes with back pedal and 21-speed unisex touring bikes with freewheel in different frame sizes as well as unisex electric bikes with back pedal.
 21-speed men's touring bikes with freewheel can be made available for people taller than 1.85m.
 You can choose the bike at your booking.